Is it Corona-Safe to travel to Aruba?

 May 29th, 2020:

-Elements of Aruba has received the “Aruba Health & Happiness Code”.
+Elements of Aruba has received the Colored Seal of the “Aruba Health & Happiness Code”.
 We have taken all necessary measures to ensure that we receive our guests corona-safe.

 May 28th, 2020: